 - Get rid of all cigarettes and paraphernalia, such as lighters and ashtrays.

 - Stock up on oral substitutes to transfer your habit - sugarless gum, carrot sticks, toothpicks, coffee stirrers.

 - Join a group support program such as Nicotine Anonymous.

 - Research different types of counseling or therapies that may help:

 - Consult your doctor about prescriptions that may help you reduce nicotine dependence, as well as alternative forms of nicotine to help you gradually lessen your intake.

-Whether you're a smoker or not, if you have neuropathy you probably apply topical pain relievers.
+Many patients with neuropathy apply topical pain relievers to relieve localized pain.
 Mountain Ice is an ideal choice for that, but can also do so much more.
 The ingredients contained in Mountain Ice have anti-inflammatory as well as anti-oxidant properties, both of which help to increase blood flow.
 Poor circulation is a common factor in neuropathy, and increasing the body's ability to deliver blood and oxygen to damaged nerves can speed up regeneration.

 Many neuropathy cases also stem from inflammatory or autoimmune conditions, which cause painful inflammation and swelling as the body's immune system attacks itself.
 Mountain Ice contains a number of ingredients with anti-inflammatory properties, such as menthol, hyaluronic acid, Vitamin E, and glucosamine that can reduce that swelling.